 Adding Notes Throughout the Day

-I always have Ctitch visible.
-I always find myself needing to quickly write something down — I usually use the ‘Quick Note’ box at the bottom of the Ctitch window for these quick notes or thoughts.
+I always have Vimsio visible.
+I always find myself needing to quickly write something down — I usually use the ‘Quick Note’ box at the bottom of the Vimsio window for these quick notes or thoughts.
 I sometimes just add a note at the beginning of the day, and just add random thoughts and notes to it throughout the day.

 I listen to a lot of music throughout the day, and at least several times per week, I find myself writing down new songs and artists so I can check them out later.
 Again, that quick note box is great for this.
 I usually write something like “#music – Modest Mouse – Missed the Boat”.
 Adding the music hashtag helps me to search for all of my personal music recommendations later.

 Usually I find myself starting long articles when I should really be working on something else.
-Ctitch is great for this since I can just quickly bookmark it and read it later.
-Since everything in Ctitch can be organized by day, I run back through my previous week during the weekend and read all of those articles I started, but never finished.
+Vimsio is great for this since I can just quickly bookmark it and read it later.
+Since everything in Vimsio can be organized by day, I run back through my previous week during the weekend and read all of those articles I started, but never finished.